High Volume Document Scanners

 The world's skilled knowledge workers have unique needs when it comes to document scanning.
 Lawyers, doctors, accountants and more all handle massive quantities of information, often in physical form, and that number is on the rise.
 In fact, one study found that a single attorney could create or receive upwards of 70 documents per day, representing a 50% increase from two years prior.

-With so much information passing through the hands of the world's top professionals, many have found it worthwhile to invest in a high volume document scanner capable of capturing information from large quantities of documentation at speeds that allow them to keep their offices humming.
+With so much information passing through the hands of the world's top professionals, many have found it worthwhile to invest in a high volume scanner capable of capturing information from large quantities of documentation at speeds that allow them to keep their offices humming.
 But knowing how to make the right investment can be challenging.
 The needs of healthcare professionals can differ from those working in the financial services industry, for example.
-Heavy Duty document scanners are a major office investment, and purchasing the wrong model can come at the cost of valuable time.
+The best high volume scanner will be a major office investment, and purchasing the wrong model can come at the cost of valuable time.
 To that end, we've compiled the following guide to help those considering an investment make the right choice for their needs.

-Check out our guide, Document Scanners: Everything You Need to Go Digital in 2022, for even more expert advice and information.
+Check out our guide, Document Scanners: Everything You Need to Go Digital, for even more expert advice and information.

 Table of contents:

-What are the benefits of high volume document scanners?
+What are the benefits of high volume scanners?

-How to choose a high volume document scanner
+Features to look for in a high volume scanner

-High volume document scanners are digital document imaging machines that have been specifically designed to process large volumes of papers, folders, cards, and other types of physical collateral in a minimal amount of time.
-Unlike general purpose scanners, these machines are engineered to meet the needs of businesses, government agencies, and other organizations tasked with processing tens-of-thousands of pages per day while simultaneously being held to the highest standards of quality and regulatory compliance.
+High volume scanners are digital document imaging machines that have been specifically designed to process large amounts of papers, folders, cards, and other types of physical collateral in a minimal amount of time.
+Unlike general-purpose scanners, these machines are engineered to meet the needs of businesses, government agencies, and other organizations tasked with processing tens-of-thousands of pages per day while simultaneously being held to the highest standards of quality and regulatory compliance.

 They are most often employed by professionals working in fields where large quantities of information need to be recorded and kept secure for future reference.
 Some of the most common industries that invest in these machines include: